indiana-university/rivet-source/src/components/checkbox/README.md

 ### Indeterminate State

-The indeterminate state is a checkbox attribute that is accessible by JavaScript only.
 It can be used to indicate a partially checked state.
 A typical use case would be nested checkboxes/selections like the following example.
-[This article](#) explains the indeterminate state in greater detail.
+[This article](#) explains the indeterminate state in greater detail. **You will need to initialize the indeterminate JavaScript in order to use this functionality.**

 <fieldset>
     <legend class="rvt-sr-only">Indeterminate state</legend>